Drtabet/trial/_sections/InDev.md

 ---
 Development of the app is still in progress and with the help of the junior doctor team at Morriston Hospital we plan on adding the following pages to the App.

 ## Burns

-Indications for referral to Burns Centre
+Indications for referral to a tertiary burns centre
-Indications for admission
+Indications for hospital admission
-Burns History
-Chemical burns
+Chemical burns management
-Electric burns
+Electrical burns management
-Depth assessment
+Depth assessment guide
-Tbsa assessment
+Surface area assessment guide
-Dressing selection
+Dressing selection and types of dressings
-Using Biobrane
-Maintenance fluids
+Maintenance fluids equations
-Consenting for various procedures
+Consenting guidance for various procedures

 ## Trauma

-Anatomy
-Nerve distribution
+3D Anatomy with muscle, vessel, and nerve labeling
 Hand examination
+Nerve distribution and examination
 Brachial plexus assessment
+Types of tendon repair
+Nerve repair
+Microsurgery and vessel anastomosis
-Things requiring urgent transfer
+Pathologies requiring urgent transfer to hand trauma centre
-Nailbed repair
-Assess nec fash
-VTE prophylaxis
-Bites
+Flexor sheath infection assessment and management
+Assessment and management of necrotizing fasciitis
 High pressure injury
-Consenting for various procedures
-Splints
-Flexor sheath infection
-Extravasation injury
+Extravasation injury management and first aid
+Compartment syndrome
+Management of bites (animal, human, venomous)
+Commonly used splints
 Fracture description terminology
-Replant transport advice
-Tetanus prophylaxis
 Lower limb open fractures
 Salter Harris Classification
+Nail-Bed repair
+Ear reconstruction
+Scalp laceration
+Consenting guidance for various procedures

 ## Skin

 Skin anatomy
-Low tension lines
-Fitzpatrick classification
+Skin Cancer Staging Calculator
-Cancer margins (BCC, SCC, MM, Merkel)
+Cancer excision margins and depth (BCC, SCC, MM, Merkel)
+Langers and resting skin tension lines
 Biopsy modality selection
-Extravasation injuries
-Common flap designs
+Local flap designs
-Skin Cancer Stage Calculator

 ## Elective

-Assess flap
-Local Flap Design
+Wound management
+Hypospadias
+Head and neck
-Types of flaps
+Types of flaps (free, pediculated, etc.)
 Types of grafts
-Wound management
-Consents
-Carpal tunnel
+Common free flaps
+Assessing flaps
+Breast implants (and ALCL risk)
+Common complications
+Consenting for common procedures

 ## Practical skills

 Ring block
+Wrist block
-Use Doppler
+Use of Doppler
 Draining seroma
-Face anaesthesia
+Facial anaesthesia
-Usage of dermatome
+Use of dermatome
-Tracheostomy
-Usage of Watson Blade
+Use of Watson Blade
-Using versijet
+Use of versijet
+Use and setup of surgical microscope
+Tracheostomy care
+Use of electrocautery
 Suture selection

 ## Extras

+Generic VTE prophylaxis guidelines
-List of abbreviations (Flaps, Tendons ...)
+List of generic abbreviations (Flaps, Tendons, etc.)
-List of terminology (describing fractures ...)
+List of terminology (describing fractures, etc.)
+Educational resources